cobusbernard/cobusbernard.github.io/content/series/building-serverless-visa-date-tracker/2-track-uscis-fixing-dynamodb/index.md

 sk = f"FILING_TYPE#{filing_type}#COUNTRY#{country}#CATEGORY#{category}"
 ```

-I did go back and forth between using provisioned capacity vs on-demand, I do like the idea of using the retry logic, but in the end, I settled on going for a simpler approach.
+I went back and forth between using provisioned capacity vs on-demand, I do like the idea of using the retry logic, but in the end, I settled on going for a simpler approach.
 I know that once I have everything working, I will do another pass to improve the code for the app.
 Ensuring that I combine the database write / retry logic with how I currently handle getting the data will cause issues.
 In the `scrape_visa_bulletin` function, I'm looping over each of the bulletins to extract the data, and adding that URL to the `ProcessedURLs` table so I don't process it again, but if writing to the database fails, it won't reprocess the pages that weren't saved.
 We now have the following for our `store_data` function:

 ```python
 def store_data(data):